 DO encourage pacifier use.
 While per the AAP it does not need to be replaced after the infant falls asleep, studies have shown that having a pacifier when falling asleep reduces the risk of SIDS.

 DO keep the room cool, dress baby appropriately, and use a fan.
-Use of a fan has been shown to reduce the risk of SIDS by approximately 70%.
-Be careful not to overdress baby.
-The Red Nose Safe Sleeping Program does a great job explaining how to prevent baby from overheating.
+Use of a fan has been shown to reduce the risk of SIDS by approximately 70% according to a study published in JAMA Pediatrics in 2008.

 Educate All Caregivers on the Infant Safe Sleep Guidelines